 States vary in infrastructure configuration and use of CISA services.
-See Appendix B for maps displaying statespecific data for voter registration systems, CISA services, Albert Sensors, and local EI ISAC membership.
+See Appendix B for maps displaying statespecific data for voter registration systems, CISA services, Albert Sensors, and local EI-ISAC membership.

 - Voter Registration System: 37 states are Top Down, six are Bottom Up, and six are hybrid.
-One state (North Dakota) does not require voters to pre-register, and the District of Columbia is a single jurisdiction. - Voting Type: Of the General Election states, eleven are using a percentage of systems without a paper audit trail (AR, ID, IN, KS, KY, LA, MS, NJ, OK, TN, TX). - CISA Cybersecurity Services for Elections at the state level: All states with the exception of Alabama, Maine, and New Hampshire have received CISA cybersecurity services. - DHS Sponsored Security Clearances: All states with the exception of Montana and New Hampshire have at least one individual with a DHS sponsored Election Infrastructure security clearance. - EI-ISAC Member: All states are EI-ISAC members. - Albert Sensor: All states have Albert Sensors. (b) (3) (B) - Local EI-ISAC Membership: General Election states have varying levels of local EI ISAC membership. - Seventeen states have between 0-33% local EI-ISAC membership - Seven states have between 34-66% local EI-ISAC membership - Twenty seven states have between 67 100% local EI ISAC membership
+One state (North Dakota) does not require voters to pre-register, and the District of Columbia is a single jurisdiction. - Voting Type: Of the General Election states, eleven are using a percentage of systems without a paper audit trail (AR, ID, IN, KS, KY, LA, MS, NJ, OK, TN, TX). - CISA Cybersecurity Services for Elections at the state level: All states with the exception of Alabama, Maine, and New Hampshire have received CISA cybersecurity services. - DHS Sponsored Security Clearances: All states with the exception of Montana and New Hampshire have at least one individual with a DHS-sponsored Election Infrastructure security clearance. - EI-ISAC Member: All states are EI-ISAC members. - Albert Sensor: All states have Albert Sensors.
+Twenty-one are covered via a statewide sensor and thirty are covered via an election-specific sensor. - Local EI-ISAC Membership: General Election states have varying levels of local EI-ISAC membership. - Seventeen states have between 0-33% local EI-ISAC membership - Seven states have between 34-66% local EI-ISAC membership - Twenty-seven states have between 67-100% local EI-ISAC membership